openKolibri/klais-16/readme.md

 Engineering and silicon die cost around $50k tooling (maybe?
 I don't really know, but I could probably synthesize a sea of gates design that works) Switch to custom ASIC at 100k units.

 ### Programmer
 The chip needs to be programmed with the firmware and tested for proper operation before sending out to customers.
 Two programmers are designed.
-First, a low cost simple programmer for smaller quantities and available on specical request for those who want to customize the firmware, and the other is a completely independent production-ready programmer and tester.
+First, a low cost simple programmer for smaller quantities and available on special request for those who want to customize the firmware, and the other is a completely independent production-ready programmer and tester.

 #### Minimal
 Them minimal program has holes for alignment corresponding to the top row, and four spring pins.
 These connect out to the programming header which can then be corrected to an ST-Link V2.
 The alignment holes have M3x8 screws and nuts which were added to create alignment pins.
 The board to be programmed is aligned with the pin and held down while programming.